xunker/llm_code_review/readme.md

 ## Bash Script Version

+This is a modification of the original by Bill Mill.
+It is found in [`review.sh`](/.review.sh) in this repo.
 Run `review.sh --help` to see usage details.

+This tool is unlikely to be updated any further, the [rust version](#rust-version) is recommended instead.

 ```
 review [--verbose] [--context TEXT] [--help] [git-diff-arguments...]